Larriche/techres/README.md

 without having to go all the way to the site.

-It's basically a bot that logs in with the user's credentials,pull the results html and then there is a web scraper component that parses the results.
+It's basically a bot that logs in with the user's credentials,pull the results html and then there is a parsing component that parses the results.